stuart-dale-cko/chkout/README.md

 To host a static website on AWS S3 with a Cloudfront distribution, Includes the following

 - S3 to host tfstate file
 - cloudfront
 - route53
 - optional AWS CodePipeline
 - cloudwatch alarm metric to report on the CF 4xx/5xx
 - SNS topic which will require a subscription to recieve email alerts

 *This module also includes the creation of a public cert using AWS ACM, which is required to be hosted in US-EAST-1, failing to do this first will lead to the cloudfront_distro failure.*

 ## Prerequisite

 - An exsiting S3 bucket  - to host the tfstate backend
 - valid SSL in **us-east-1** if using the cloudfront distro
 - Terraform  version 11.x
 - AWS access keys
+- github repo with website content and buildspec.yml
+- generated github token

 ## Installation